in the Monument Valley

 • I am and always have been a dog person who enjoys having a large breed dog sharing my life.
 These days the dog of choice is an Irish Wolfhound.

 • I love going out on long vehicle dependent camping trips with my dog to see new places and pursue the perfect photograph.
 I enjoy gypsy style travel where destinations are optional and not necessarily desirable.
 Just exploring where whim takes me.
 I have learned a lot through my travel experiences.
-My vehicle is a 1960 Land Rover Dormobile that I have driven for over 30 years now.
-I have some thoughts about vehicle dependent expedition travel in North America and Series Land Rover technical information that I would like to share.
+My vehicle is a 1960 Land Rover Dormobile that I have driven for over 40 years now.
+I have some thoughts about Series Land Rovers and technical information that I would like to share.

 • About me I am a woman of many interests and a product of my life experiences.